poolll98/monday-e-commerce/Backend/EcommerceBackend/README.md

 Authorization: type: Bear Token

-- Add a product to the shopping cart:
+- Add a product (already inserted in the db) to the shopping cart (already inserted in the db):

 POST http://localhost:8080/shopcart/add